SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 ~~~~~~~~~~~~~~~~~~~

 Every character in Unicode can be represented by one or more :newTerm:`code points`.
-A code point is an unique 21-bit number (and name) for a character or modifier,
+A code point is a unique 21-bit number (and name) for a character or modifier,
 such as ``U+0061`` for ``LOWERCASE LATIN LETTER A`` (``a``),
 or ``U+1F425`` for ``FRONT-FACING BABY CHICK`` (``🐥``).

 When a Unicode string is written to a text file or some other storage,
 these code points are encoded in one of several Unicode-defined formats.
-Each of these formats encodes the string in small chunks known as :newTerm:`code units`.
+Each format encodes the string in small chunks known as :newTerm:`code units`.
-These include the UTF-8 format (which encodes a string as 8-bit code units),
+These include the UTF-8 format (which encodes a string as 8-bit code units)
 and the UTF-16 format (which encodes a string as 16-bit code units).

 .. _StringsAndCharacters_UnicodeRepresentationsOfStrings: